-In addition, due to progressive aging, muscle mass is lost, the collagen tissue that contributes to internal support is altered and the elasticity of the ligaments is decreased, generating prolapses in which the organs “sag”.
+Furthermore, due to progressive aging, muscle mass is lost, the collagen tissue that contributes to internal support is altered, and the elasticity of the ligaments is reduced, generating prolapses in which the organs "sagging."

 Now do you understand why it is important that you take care of this part of your body?

 How you can strengthen and care for your pelvic floor

 The consequences of not having the pelvic floor in good condition may sound terrifying, but don't be scared.
 This area of the body can be strengthened regardless of your age.

 Hypopressive gymnastics, yoga and pilates can keep the pelvic floor in shape.

 But did you know that there are a type of recommended movements to make it more resistant?
 They are called Kegel exercises and we are going to tell you how to do them:

 Lie in bed and identify the muscles you are going to exercise.
 Try to imitate the movement you make when you want to stop the stream of urine when you go to the bathroom.
 Keep in mind that you are not moving your abdomen or legs.